skuznetsov/blender-ai-helper/docs/quickstart.md

 6. Inspect the preview and click Apply.
 7. For constraints, select sketch geometry and ask for a constraint (e.g., "add horizontal constraint").
 8. For sketch generation, describe the geometry or attach an image and notes (uses add_line/add_circle/add_arc/add_polyline/add_rectangle tool calls).
+9. For 3D ops, tag profiles/paths and ask for loft or sweep by tag.

 ## Sketch (WIP)
 - Sketch Mode creates line segments on the XY plane.